 In Texas, we operate in the Eagle Ford, Permian, and Anadarko regions.
 Thanks in part to Texas’ ongoing production, the U.S. is now the world’s largest producer of oil and natural gas.
 This steady supply helps keep gasoline, diesel, natural gas and electricity prices low, stimulates economic activity and contributes to the U.S. manufacturing renaissance.

 The Texas natural gas and oil industry supported over 2.5 million Texas jobs, provided more than $250 billion in wages and contributed more than $410 billion to the state’s economy in 2019, according to a study conducted by PricewaterhouseCoopers that compiles the latest available government dataiii.
 So it’s safe to say that the natural gas and oil industry has a significant impact in Texas.

 Everywhere we operate, helping improve the quality of life in the communities where we live and work is a fundamental value.
 We do that by funding worthy causes, by lending a helping hand where it’s needed most, and by working diligently to build inclusive, authentic and respectful relationships with our stakeholders.

 We contribute to the well-being of these communities through charitable giving, volunteerism and civic leadership.
-Where local communities have been hard hit by falling oil and gas prices, active engagement continues to be a priority.
+Since 2015, we’ve made over $100 million in social investments in Texas.
 In each operating area, we engage our stakeholders to understand their values and interests, learn their expectations, and then incorporate what we learn into our business plans and actions.
 We seek early and frequent engagement with our stakeholders to build trust, garner respect, and develop mutually beneficial relationships.